List of Chicago Bulls seasons

 The Chicago Bulls are a National Basketball Association (NBA) team based in Chicago, Illinois.
 Dick Klein founded the Bulls in 1966 after a number of other professional basketball teams in Chicago had failed.
-In their 53 seasons, the Bulls have achieved a winning record 25 times, and have appeared in the NBA playoffs 35 times.
+In their 60 seasons, the Bulls have achieved a winning record 26 times, and have appeared in the NBA playoffs 36 times.
 They received international recognition in the 1990s when All-Star shooting guard Michael Jordan led them to their six league championships.
-The only three NBA franchises that have won more championships than the Bulls are the Boston Celtics and the Los Angeles Lakers (17 Championships each), and the Golden State Warriors with 7.
-The Bulls are the only NBA franchise as of 2022 to have a combination of multiple championships and zero losses in the NBA Finals (the San Antonio Spurs are the closest other franchise to this mark, but the 2013 Finals loss to Miami has given the Spurs an all-time Finals record of 5-1).
+The only three NBA franchises that have won more championships than the Bulls are the Boston Celtics with 18 championships, the Los Angeles Lakers with 17, and the Golden State Warriors with 7.
+The Bulls are the only NBA franchise as of 2025 to have a combination of multiple championships and zero losses in the NBA Finals (the San Antonio Spurs are the closest other franchise to this mark, but the 2013 Finals loss to Miami has given the Spurs an all-time Finals record of 5–1).

 The Bulls initially competed in the NBA's Western Division.
 The Western Division was renamed the Western Conference in 1970, and was split into the Midwest and Pacific Divisions.
 The Bulls played in the Midwest Division until 1980, when they moved to the Central Division of the Eastern Conference.

 History of the Bulls

 Early years

 During their inaugural season (1966–67), the Bulls compiled a 33–48 record under coach Johnny "Red" Kerr and reached the playoffs.
 This was the best record achieved by an NBA expansion team in its first year of play, a feat which earned Kerr the NBA Coach of the Year Award.
 Dick Motta replaced Kerr in 1969, and under his leadership, the Bulls appeared in the playoffs every year from 1970 to 1975.
-The team reached the Western Conference Finals in 1974 and 1975, but lost to the Milwaukee Bucks and Golden State Warriors, respectively.
+The team reached the Western Conference finals in 1974 and 1975, but lost to the Milwaukee Bucks and Golden State Warriors, respectively.
 Key players during the Motta era included Jerry Sloan, Bob Love, Chet Walker, Norm Van Lier, and Tom Boerwinkle.
 Revered basketball writer Bob Ryan wrote that Sloan and Van Lier comprised the "physically and mentally toughest NBA backcourt" he ever saw.

 The Bulls qualified for the playoffs just twice between 1976 and 1984, a period in which the team used eight different head coaches, including former player Jerry Sloan.
-They had a chance to win the first pick of the 1979 NBA Draft, which would have allowed them to select future Hall of Famer Magic Johnson.
+They had a chance to win the first pick of the 1979 NBA draft, which would have allowed them to select future Hall of Famer Magic Johnson.
 However, they lost a coin flip to the Los Angeles Lakers, and went on to choose David Greenwood with the second pick.
 Although Greenwood averaged 12.6 points over six seasons with the Bulls, he never became an NBA All-Star.
 During this period the Bulls were perhaps best known for being led by former-ABA star Artis Gilmore and Reggie Theus, both of whom were multiple time All-Stars with the Bulls.